-Jesus Is more than enough and our identity is found in Him!
-As Christian women, we know this, so why do we compare ourselves to others?
-If you someone who self-doubts your self-worth please know this, you are enough because Jesus is more than enough!
+Jesus Is more than enough and your identity is found in Him!
+As Christian women, you know this, so why do we compare ourselves to others?
+If you are someone who self-doubts your self-worth please know this, you are enough because Jesus is more than enough, so make the choice to be more like Jesus today and know your worth is found in Him.

-As was previously stated, Jesus is more than enough, so why is this so difficult for us to believe this?
 Do you ever feel like no matter what you say or do you will never be good enough or ever measure up to the way others view you?
+It can be easy for you to compare yourself to Christian women and women in general, right?
+Why do women play the comparison game against one another?

 Why do we compare ourselves to others?

-It can be so easy to compare ourselves to other women, isn’t it?
+It can be so easy to compare ourselves to other women.
 We play the “if only” game.
 “If only” I dressed this way, then I would fit in.
 “If only” I acted and talked a certain way, then others would want to be my friend.
 “If only” I would do ____, then I can compete with _____?

 The “How” and “why” we compare ourselves to others?

-I don’t know about you but I believe we forget what the bible says about our identity in Christ.
-Again, we are more than enough because Jesus is more than enough and our identity is 100% secured in Christ Jesus.
+I believe women in general forget what the bible says about their identity in Christ, therefore they should be more like Jesus.
+Again, you are more than enough because Jesus is more than enough and your identity is 100% secured in Christ Jesus.

-I know where my insecurity comes from.
-It stems from years of hearing negative things about myself over and over again from being in an almost fifteen-year abusive marriage.
+Do know where your insecurities come from?
+Does it stem from years of hearing negative things about yourself over and over again?
+I know for a fact my insecurity comes from being in an almost fifteen-year abusive marriage.
+I was constantly being called names and talked negatively to all the time.

 - Dress another way